Siixes/villain-site/_posts/2020-08-11-the-art-of-analysis.markdown

 ## Caveats

 I am not even close to the first person (nor the last) to ponder and write on the essence of analysis.
 There have been numerous before me to explore and document their findings on this process.
 One of the most notable that comes to mind is [The Psychology of Intelligence Analysis](https://www.cia.gov/library/center-for-the-study-of-intelligence/csi-publications/books-and-monographs/psychology-of-intelligence-analysis/PsychofIntelNew.pdf).
-While that explores analysis through the lens of government intelligence analysts whose drive it is to inform policy makers, it covers many cognitive biases that impacts how we do analysis in other fields.
+While that explores analysis through the lens of government intelligence analysts that seek to leverage their analytic skills to inform policy makers, it covers many cognitive biases that impacts how we do analysis in other fields.

 This post is not a comprehensive view of analysis and how it can apply to our functions in the InfoSec world, but my goal is to provide an initial introduction to the subject.
 How can people beginning in the field better identify a path to grow their skills?
 How can someone established in the field better evaluate the accuracy of their own work?
 These are a couple of the topics this introduction seeks to touch on.